-- All Internet traffic goes through Content Gateway from machines behind it in the network. - The routing software routes all non-transparent requests to the Internet; it routes port 80 HTTP requests to the proxy cache. - The ARM redirects intercepted requests into proxy requests.

-• Web objects to be served transparently are redirected by the ARM on the return path to the client, so that the objects appear to have come from the origin server.
+- All Internet traffic goes through Content Gateway from machines behind it in the network. - The routing software routes all non-transparent requests to the Internet. - The ARM redirects intercepted requests into proxy requests. - Web objects to be served transparently are redirected by the ARM on the return path to the client, so that the objects appear to have come from the origin server.

 Although Content Gateway machines can function as routers, they are not expressly designed to be routers.
 For reliability, you can use a Content Gateway cluster with the virtual IP failover option.
 If one node fails, another cluster node takes over.
-(See Virtual IP failover, page 90.)
+(See Virtual IP failover.)
 The Content Gateway cluster failover mechanism is similar to the Hot Standby Router Protocol (HSRP).